braathen/qlikoauth/README.md

 Running
 -------

-Open a terminal window, change directory to C:\Qlik and give the following command.
+Open a terminal window, change to the installed directory and give the following command:

 ```sh
 python qlikoauth.py
 ```

+This launches a webserver on the port 1443 (you can change this in the code).
+In QlikView and Qlik Sense, set this url as custom authentication URL.

 License
 -------